Arshiatmi/kms/README.md

 It Contains Two Or Three Types Of Hashing.
 And Contains An Inspector That You Can Get Every Some Tags In A Code Or You Can Get Every Information In Site Really Easy!!!
 It Contains Two Admin Finder Part And Contains A CMS Finder!
+For Example You Can Find CMS Js Web Servers And ...
+With This Command:

+`import kms
+kms.find_cms("web Address")`